yabellini/docs.carpentries.org/topic_folders/governance/committee-policy.md

 * Any modifications to the Code of Conduct
 * Creation and/or release of position statements
-* Hosting Carpentries-branded events
+* Host Carpentries-branded events
-* Modifications of The Carpentries logos (refer to the [Carpentries Logo Usage Policy](https://docs.carpentries.org/topic_folders/communications/resources/logos.html))
+* Modify The Carpentries logos (refer to the [Carpentries Logo Usage Policy](https://docs.carpentries.org/topic_folders/communications/resources/logos.html))
-* Launching an own fundraising campaign
+* Launch an own fundraising campaign

 Note that the above list is not exhaustive.
 Committees should consult the Core Team (in the first instance) or the Executive Council if there is any question about whether or not what they are doing requires approval.